erdnaxeli/clip/docs/user guide/commands.md

   end
 end

-Mycommand.run
+Myapplication.run
 ```

-A lot have changed!
+A lot has changed!

-We define two new types: `HelloCommand` and `GoodbyeCommand`.
+We defined two new types: `HelloCommand` and `GoodbyeCommand`.
 Those types inherit from `Command` and define their own options and arguments.
-We keep the attribute `repeat` inside `Command` as both commands will use it.
+We keep the attributes `repeat` and `name` inside `Command` as both commands use them.

-We then declare those types as nested commands under `Command` using `Clip.add_commands`.
+We then register those types as nested commands under `Command` using `Clip.add_commands`.
 The `Command#parse` method changes to now dispatch the parsing to `HelloCommand` or `GoodbyeCommand` according to the user input.

 To check what command the user want to run, we use a `case` clause on the type of the returned object.